Remote working is now a reality more than ever. But, there are still a series of absurd beliefs destined to vanish in daily practice.

 Often those who work remotely lose contact with reality.
 They skip the lunch break, they do not interrupt the work routine with breaks, they tend to never disconnect.

-How are you working remote today?
-Do you feel you are more productive or not?
-We’d love to discuss in the comments!
+How are you working remotely today?
+Do you feel you are more productive or not working from home?
+We’d love to discuss this in the comment section below.